 "Our vision for basketball is to annually compete for a conference championship and a berth in the NCAA Tournament.
 We will conduct a national search to find the best leader to accomplish that vision.
 There is significant opportunity to achieve basketball success here at Appalachian.”

 Fox’s tenure at Appalachian represents the men’s basketball program’s first foray into the Sun Belt Conference.
 Inheriting a program under NCAA sanctions, he helped to turn his teams into an academic success year in and year out.
-But ultimately, Fox couldn’t establish a winning culture.
+But ultimately, Fox could not establish a winning culture.

 App State finished the year 11-21 after a 10th-place finish in the regular season.
 The Mountaineers also finished with more than 20 losses in back-to-back seasons from 2015 to 2017.

-Fox, a longtime assistant at Davidson, worked for 13 seasons on the bench of Bob McKillop.
+A long-time assistant at Davidson, Fox worked for 13 seasons on the bench of Bob McKillop.
 He was part of 10 SoCon regular-season titles and six SoCon Tournament championships.
 The Wildcats made the NCAA Tournament six times, which included an Elite Eight appearance in 2008 with the help of future NBA MVP Stephen Curry.

-Replacing Jason Capel, a former App State assistant and North Carolina basketball player, who went 53-70 in four seasons, in 2014, Fox’s first season featured a postseason ban because of low APR scores from the 2012-13 season.
+Replacing former App State assistant and North Carolina basketball player Jason Capel, who went 53-70 in four seasons, in 2014, Fox’s first season featured a postseason ban due to low APR scores from the 2012-13 season.
 The APR, which stands for Academic Progress Rate, is a term-by-term calculation of the eligibility and retention of all student-athletes according to the NCAA.

 Under Fox, the APR for the App State program has registered a rating higher than 950 in every season that’s been calculated — the most recent APR scores right now are from the 2016-17 season — including back-to-back ratings of 980.
 A perfect APR score is 1,000, while the minimum for Division-I programs is 930.